wellth-app/policies/source/sections/introduction.md

 Certain aspects of compliance cannot be inherited.
 Because of this, Wellth Customers, in order to achieve full compliance or HITRUST Certification, must implement certain organizational policies.
 These policies and aspects of compliance fall outside of the services and obligations of Wellth.

-Below are mappings of HIPAA Rules to Wellth controls and a mapping of what Rules are inherited by Customers, both PaaS Customers and Add-on Customers.
+Below are mappings of HIPAA Rules to Wellth controls.

 ## Wellth Organizational Concepts

 The physical infrastructure environment is hosted at [Rackspace](http://broadcast.rackspace.com/downloads/pdfs/RackspaceSecurityApproach.pdf), [Amazon Web Services](https://aws.amazon.com/) (AWS), [Microsoft Azure](https://azure.microsoft.com/), and [IBM SoftLayer](http://www.softlayer.com/).
-The network components and supporting network infrastructure are contained within the Rackspace, AWS, Azure, and SoftLayer infrastructures and managed by Rackspace, AWS, Microsoft, and IBM (respectively).
+The network components and supporting network infrastructure are contained within the AWS infrastructure and managed by AWS.
 Wellth does not have physical access into the network components.
-The Wellth environment consists of Cisco firewalls, Apache and nginx web servers, Dropwizard Java application servers, Percona and PostgreSQL database servers, Logstash logging servers, Linux Ubuntu monitoring servers, Salt configuration management server, OSSEC IDS services, Docker containers, and developer tools servers running on Linux Ubuntu.
+The Wellth environment consists of firewalls, Apache and nginx web servers, MongoDB database servers, Linux Ubuntu monitoring servers, OSSEC IDS services, Docker containers, and developer tools servers running on Linux Ubuntu.

-Within the Wellth Platform on Rackspace, AWS, Azure, and SoftLayer, all data transmission is encrypted and all hard drives are encrypted so data at rest is also encrypted; this applies to all servers - those hosting Docker containers, databases, APIs, log servers, etc. Wellth assumes all data *may* contain ePHI, even though our Risk Assessment does not indicate this is the case, and provides appropriate protections based on that assumption.
+Within the Wellth Platform on AWS, all data transmission is encrypted and all hard drives are encrypted so data at rest is also encrypted; this applies to all servers - those hosting Docker containers, databases, APIs, log servers, etc. Wellth assumes all data *may* contain ePHI, even though our Risk Assessment does not indicate this is the case, and provides appropriate protections based on that assumption.

-In the case of PaaS Customers, it is the responsibility of the Customer to restrict, secure, and assure the privacy of all ePHI data at the Application Level, as this is not under the control or purview of Wellth.
+Wellth assures the privacy of all ePHI data at the Application Level.

 The data and network segmentation mechanism differs depending on the primitives offered by the underlying cloud provider infrastructure:

-* Within Rackspace, hosted load balancers segment data and traffic while Cisco firewalls route traffic to private subnets for PaaS Customers and for Platform Add-ons.
 * Within AWS, hosted load balancers segment data across dedicated Virtual Private Clouds for PaaS Customers and for Platform Add-ons.
-* Within Azure, hosted load balancers segment data across dedicated Virtual Networks for PaaS Customers and for Platform Add-ons.
-* Within SoftLayer, hosted load balancers segment data across dedicated Private Networks for PaaS Customers and for Platform Add-ons.

 The result of segmentation strategies employed by Wellth effectively create RFC 1918, or dedicated, private segmented and separated networks and IP spaces, for each PaaS Customer and for Platform Add-ons.

 Additionally, IPtables is used on each each server for logical segmentation.
 IPtables is configured to restrict access to only justified ports and protocols.
 Wellth has implemented strict logical access controls so that only authorized personnel are given access to the internal management servers.
 The environment is configured so that data is transmitted from the load balancers to the application servers over an SSL encrypted session.

 In the case of Platform Add-ons, once the data is received from the application server, a series of Application Programming Interface (API) calls is made to the database servers where the ePHI resides.
-The ePHI is separated into PostgreSQL and Percona databases through programming logic built, so that access to one database server will not present you with the full ePHI spectrum.
+The ePHI is separated into MongoDB databases through programming logic built, so that access to one database server will not present you with the full ePHI spectrum.

-The bastion host, Apache web server, Dropwizard application servers are externally facing and accessible via the Internet.
+The bastion host and Apache web servers are externally facing and accessible via the Internet.
 The database servers, where the ePHI resides, are located on the internal Wellth network and can only be accessed directly over an SSH connection through the bastion host.
 The access to the internal database is restricted to a limited number of personnel and strictly controlled to only those personnel with a business justified reason.
 Remote access to the internal servers is not accessible except through the load balancers and bastion host.

 All Platform Add-ons and operating systems are tested end-to-end for usability, security and impact prior to deployment to production.